 - Heat a small saucepan over medium-high heat and add the date mixture.
 Bring mixture to a boil and add the chopped pecans.
 Cook and stir for 2-3 minutes.

 - Pour the date mixture over the sweet potatoes and top with more chopped pecans.
-Pour 3 tbsp of water into the bottom of your pie plate.
+Pour 3 tablespoon of water into the bottom of your pie plate.

 - Bake for 25-35 minutes, until potatoes are tender and fragrant.